johandersson/.LOG-hog/src/help.md

-# 📘 Welcome to .LOG-hog
+# 📘 Welcome to .LOG-hog for encrypted notes

 ## Purpose